van-mildert-jcr/standing-orders/README.md

 ## Editing
 You can use a text editor or LaTeX editor.
 [Overleaf](https://www.overleaf.com) is recommended as it does not require any new software to be installed and allows the compiled PDF to be displayed side-by-side with the source.
 Overleaf also has useful guides to writing with LaTeX.

-## Contributing
-Pull requests are welcome; however, all changes must got through the procedures set out in the Standing Orders.

-All contributions become the property of Van Mildert College Junior Common Room.